epfl-dlab/aiflows/README.md

 ### Examples

-Additionally, we provide detailed walkthough of the Flows used in the tutorials, and more (e.g., visionQA, JARVIS (keeping a placeholder and saying coming soon sufficies)), <a href=ToDoAddLink>here</a>.
+Additionally, we provide a detailed walkthrough of the Flows used in the tutorials and more (e.g., visionQA, JARVIS (keeping a placeholder and saying coming soon suffices)), <a href=ToDoAddLink>here</a>.

-## Contributing
+## Contribute
 (ToDo: Nicky)

 (ToDo: Include a link to the roadmap.
 How do we showcase it?
-Encourage people to pick-up items not in our list.
-Encourage people that have ambitious projects, consider building them on top of Flows, and would like support / coordination to reach out.
-Encourage ppl that build infrastructural goals that are related, aligned, or can complement each other to reach out to us so that we coordinate.)
+Encourage people to pick up items not on our list.
+Encourage people who have ambitious projects to consider building them on top of Flows and would like support/coordination to reach out.
+Encourage ppl who build infrastructural goals that are related, aligned, or can complement each other to reach out to us so that we can coordinate.)

-A non-comprehensive list of items include in the roadmap:
+A non-comprehensive list of items to include in the roadmap:
 - JARVIS
 - conditionals
 - FlowViz
-- Concurrency beyond data paralelism
+- Concurrency beyond data parallelism
 - Further simplification of the developer experience (feedback required!)
 - FlowsStudio

 ------
-(old, I left in case you find it useful)
+(old, I left it in case you find it useful)

 There are two ways to contribute to the project: by contributing to the **codebase** or by contributing to the **Flow-verse**.